wowlsh93/hamanet/README.md

 - NetIO

-  this is core epoll i/o operator. (based on Edge Trigger(ET)) when some events happen, sessions will basic react on it and pass over to user application.
+  this is core epoll i/o operator. (based on Edge Trigger(ET)) when some events happen, sessions will react firstly on it and pass over to user application.

 - NetHandler

   This is a Interface having OnRecv, OnSend.
-User who use this network library can override/implement this function for his/him target application
+User who use this network library can override/implement this function for his/her target applications

 - LyricsPoet